Makalu Base Camp Trekking -19 Days

 Highlights

-Makalu Base Camp Trek Start from Kathmandu to Tumlingtar, following an exploration of the UNESCO World Heritage Sites in the Kathmandu Valley.
+Makalu Base Camp Trek starts from Kathmandu to Tumlingtar, following an exploration of the UNESCO World Heritage Sites in the Kathmandu Valley.
 Upon arrival at the Tumlingtar airstrip, we will proceed to Chichila by road, marking the beginning of our thrilling trekking adventure.
-The eastern region of Nepal, inhabited by the Rai and Limbu communities, adds a unique cultural flavor to our expedition, making it all the more enriching and rewarding.
+The eastern region of Nepal, inhabited by the Rai and Limbu communities, adds a unique cultural flavor to our expedition, making it all the more enriching.
 As we ascend through dense rhododendron forests, particularly breathtaking during the spring when vibrant pink, red, white, and purple blooms adorn the landscape, and traverse cloud forests, we will traverse some of the last remaining pristine forests and alpine meadows in Nepal.
 Along the way, we will encounter a variety of ancient villages inhabited by the Rai and Limbu people before reaching the Sherpa settlements at higher altitudes.
 Our journey will be adorned with awe-inspiring views of glaciers, magnificent waterfalls, and the majestic Himalayas, including the Kangshung face of Everest, as well as Lhote, Chamlang, and Kanchenjunga in the Far East.

 The Makalu Base Camp Trekking itinerary includes a flight from Kathmandu to Tumlingtar, followed by a drive to Num (1490m), Sedua (1460m), Tashigau (2070m), Kauma (3470m), Mumbak (3570m), Neha Kharka (3700m), Serson (4615m), Makalu Base Camp (5000m), Neha Kharka (3700m), Mumbak (350m), Kauma (3470m), Tashi Gau (2070m), Pakuwa (1520m), Bumling (1160m), and finally back to Tumlingtar for a flight back to Kathmandu.
-Welcome to Himalayan Trekking Path Company for an unforgettable Makalu Base Camp Trekking experience.
+Welcome to Himalayan Trekking Path Company for an unforgettable Makalu Base Camp Trek experience.
 We are committed to providing you with the best packages, services, itinerary, and cost.

 What is the best time for the Makalu Base Camp Trek?

 The Nepal trek is most popular during the spring (March to May) and autumn (September to November) seasons, as these offer the best weather conditions and pleasant temperatures for outdoor activities.
 Similarly, the Makalu Base Camp trek is also recommended during these main seasons.
-While it is possible to undertake this trek during the winter months, the cold temperatures can be a disadvantage, especially considering that the lodges in this region are not well equipped.
+While it is possible to undertake this trek during the winter months, the cold temperatures can be a disadvantage, especially considering that the lodges in this region are not well-equipped.
 On the other hand, the rainy season (June to August) is not ideal for the Makalu Base Camp trek due to heavy rainfall, landslides, and floods in lower elevations, as well as unfavorable weather conditions even at higher elevations.
 Therefore, it is not recommended to undertake the Makalu Base Camp trek during the winter or rainy seasons.

 Makalu Base Camp Trek requires permits, costs, and documents.